BartMassey/zipf/README.md

 His Electric Runabout" from Project Gutenberg, although the attribution has been stripped out for the sake of the analysis.
-There is also a file `eztest.txt` for checking that the software is working correctly.
+There is also a file `eztest.txt` for checking that the software is working correctly, and a random word generator `randtest.py` for generating comparison files.

 ## Build and Run